Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In gastroenterology, the entry of the contents of the duodenum back into the stomach - through the pyloric sphincter separating them - is defined as duodenogastric reflux (in Latin refluxus means "back flow").
+In gastroenterology, the flow of contents from the duodenum back into the stomach – through the pyloric sphincter that separates them – is defined as duodenogastric reflux (in Latin, refluxus means “backflow”).

-Since digestion occurs in the duodenum with the participation of bile, and with retrograde movement it also appears in the stomach cavity, this pathology can be called bile or biliary reflux (from Latin bilis - bile).
+Since digestion in the duodenum occurs with the participation of bile, and during retrograde movement it also ends up in the stomach cavity, this pathology can be called biliary reflux (from Latin bilis - bile).

-It is quite often that bile in the stomach is revealed in gastroscopy in people with gastritis, gastric ulcer, gastroesophageal reflux disease.
+Quite often, bile in the stomach is detected during gastroscopy in people with gastritis, stomach ulcers, and gastroesophageal reflux disease.

 Epidemiology

-Duodenogastric reflux is not a separate nosological unit (and, accordingly, does not have the ICD-10 code).
-Some experts refer him to syndromes (manifested in diseases of the stomach and duodenum), others - to the causes of functional dyspepsia.
-Also, it is considered to be a reflux pathology, which determines the development of gastroduodenal peptic ulcers and gastroesophageal reflux disease (GERD).
-Although GERD is the result of a violation of the functions of the cardiac (lower esophageal) sphincter, which allows the contents of the stomach to get back into the esophagus.
+Duodenogastric reflux is not a separate nosological entity (and, accordingly, does not have an ICD-10 code).
+Some specialists classify it as a syndrome (manifested in diseases of the stomach and duodenum), others - as a cause of functional dyspepsia.
+They also classify it as a reflux pathology that causes the development of gastroduodenal peptic ulcers and gastroesophageal reflux disease (GERD).
+Although GERD is the result of dysfunction of the cardiac (lower esophageal) sphincter, which allows the contents of the stomach to enter back into the esophagus.

 Studies show that most cases of duodenogastric reflux occur simultaneously with acid reflux, characteristic of GERD.
-And as a self-emerging pathology, pronounced duodenogastric reflux
+And as an independent pathology, severe duodenogastric reflux

-Is diagnosed in no more than a quarter of patients with retrograde phenomena of the gastrointestinal tract.
+It is diagnosed in no more than a quarter of patients with retrograde gastrointestinal phenomena.

-According to the World Journal of Gastroenterology, almost a third of the population of the United States have some symptoms of gastroesophageal reflux, and the presence of diagnosed duodenogastric reflux does not exceed 10% of patients.
-But at the same time gastroenterologists detect bile in the esophagus in 70% of cases of persistent chronic heartburn and Barrett's esophagus.
+According to the World Journal of Gastroenterology, nearly a third of the population of the United States has some symptoms of gastroesophageal reflux, and the presence of diagnosed duodenogastric reflux does not exceed 10% of patients.
+However, gastroenterologists find bile in the esophagus in 70% of cases of persistent chronic heartburn and Barrett's esophagus.

-According to gastroenterologists, occasionally bile in small amounts and very briefly - without causing symptoms - may be present in the stomach, for example, because of physiological retrograde peristalsis.
-But bile reflux, which occurs cyclically, is a pathology.
+According to gastroenterologists, bile may occasionally be present in the stomach in small amounts and for a very short time – without causing symptoms – for example, due to physiological retrograde peristalsis.
+But bile reflux that occurs cyclically is a pathology.

-And the key causes of duodenogastric reflux are related:
+And the key causes of duodenogastric reflux are related to:

-• with functional failure of the pyloric sphincter (most often due to violations of parasympathetic regulation of contractions of its muscular ring, genetic defect, sphincter ulcer or presence of a scar on the site of ulceration);
+• with functional insufficiency of the pyloric sphincter (most often due to disturbances in the parasympathetic regulation of contractions of its muscular ring, a genetic defect, a sphincter ulcer, or the presence of a scar at the site of ulceration);

-• with increased motility of the duodenum with hyperkinetic type of her peristalsis;
+• with increased motility of the duodenum with a hyperkinetic type of its peristalsis;

-• with increased pressure in the lumen of the duodenum (duodenal hypertension), which may be due to lumbar lordosis or omission of internal organs (splanchnoptosis), as well as hernias and malignant neoplasms;
+• with increased pressure in the lumen of the duodenum (duodenal hypertension), which may be caused by lumbar lordosis or prolapse of internal organs (splanchnoptosis), as well as hernias and malignant neoplasms;

 • with inconsistency of physiological cycles of contraction and relaxation of the stomach and duodenum (migrating motor complex);

-• with the lack or lack of hormones (in many cases - gastrin);
+• with the absence or deficiency of hormones (in many cases – gastrin);

-• with the presence of a long-flowing inflammation of the duodenum - chronic duodenitis, gastroduodenitis, duodenal ulcer.
+• with the presence of long-term inflammation of the duodenum - chronic duodenitis, gastroduodenitis, duodenal ulcer.

-In addition to the above reasons, duodenogastric reflux in children can develop:
+In addition to the listed reasons, duodenogastric reflux in children can develop:

-However, in a child or adolescent, the retrograde movement of the contents of the duodenum may occur during the endoscopic examination of the upper GI tract, and as a rule, the diagnosis of bile reflux is not supported by other methods.
+However, in a child or adolescent, retrograde movement of duodenal contents may occur during upper GI endoscopy, and the diagnosis of bile reflux is usually not confirmed by other methods.

 Risk factors

-• overeating, fatty and spicy food (cause bile hypersecretion);
+• overeating, fatty and spicy foods (cause hypersecretion of bile);

 • alcohol abuse and smoking;

-Also, risk factors include surgery to remove part of the stomach (resection), remove the gallbladder (cholecystectomy), superimpose anastomoses of the stomach and intestines; inflammation of the gallbladder (cholecystitis) and dyskinesia of bile ducts; pancreatic insufficiency and pancreatitis; obesity and diabetes.
+Risk factors also include operations to remove part of the stomach (resection), remove the gallbladder (cholecystectomy), create anastomoses of the stomach and intestines; inflammation of the gallbladder (cholecystitis) and biliary dyskinesia; pancreatic insufficiency and pancreatitis; obesity and diabetes.

 Pathogenesis

-To date, not all cases of this syndrome can accurately determine its etiology and pathogenesis.
-However, there is a clear connection between the onset of duodenogastric reflux with changes in the secretory activity of the stomach and duodenum and the violation of gastroduodenal motor reflexes, which are realized through the most complex neuroendocrine system of the gastrointestinal tract and sympathetic innervation from the abdominal ganglia.
+To date, it is not possible to accurately determine the etiology and pathogenesis of this syndrome in all cases.
+However, there is a clear connection between the occurrence of duodenogastric reflux and changes in the secretory activity of the stomach and duodenum and the disruption of gastroduodenal motor reflexes, which are realized through the complex neuroendocrine system of the gastrointestinal tract and sympathetic innervation from the abdominal ganglia.

-The pyloric sphincter is controlled by the vagus nerve, vegetative and parasympathetic nervous system and is mediated by various neurotransmitters and neuropeptide hormones and their receptors.
-Thus, it maintains the tone of the gatekeeper, regulates gastric secretion and increases peristalsis (including gallbladder) produced in the stomach gastrin.
-A hormone of the pancreas glucagon and produced in the duodenum cholecystokinin inhibit the closure of the sphincter.
-In addition, in the activation and inhibition of motor activity, acetylcholine, dopamine, motilin, secretin, histamine and other hormones are involved.
+The pyloric sphincter is controlled by the vagus nerve, the autonomic and parasympathetic nervous system and is mediated by various neurotransmitters and neuropeptide hormones and their receptors.
+Thus, gastrin produced in the stomach maintains the tone of the pylorus, regulates gastric secretion and increases peristalsis (including that of the gallbladder).
+And the pancreatic hormone glucagon and cholecystokinin produced in the duodenum inhibit the closure of the sphincter.
+In addition, acetylcholine, dopamine, motilin, secretin, histamine and other hormones participate in the activation and inhibition of motility.
 In fact, the normal peristaltic activity of all digestive organs depends on their balance.

-In some patients after the removal of the gallbladder, mild duodenogastric reflux develops due to impaired motility of the pyloric canal of the stomach and changes in pressure in the duodenum.
+In some patients, moderate duodenogastric reflux develops after gallbladder removal due to impaired motility of the pyloric canal of the stomach and changes in pressure in the duodenum.

-Often there is a temporary duodenogastric reflux during pregnancy (in the last trimester), which is due to the increase in the size of the uterus and its pressure on all the organs of the abdominal cavity, including the duodenum, provoking regurgitation of its contents into the stomach cavity.
+Temporary duodenogastric reflux often occurs during pregnancy (in the last trimester), which is caused by the increase in the size of the uterus and its pressure on all abdominal organs, including the duodenum, causing regurgitation of its contents into the stomach cavity.

-Symptoms of duodenogastric reflux are not specific, and clinically this pathology can be manifested:
+The symptoms of duodenogastric reflux are not specific, and clinically this pathology can manifest itself as:

 • frequent heartburn;